 -

 Check Visa Requirements: Before you travel, determine whether you need a visa to enter the Schengen Area or any non-Schengen EU countries you plan to visit.
 Visa requirements vary depending on your nationality, the purpose of your trip, and the length of your stay.
 Consult the embassy or consulate of each country you plan to visit for the most up-to-date information.
-For example, a U.S. citizen can visit the Schengen area for up to 90 days without a visa, but they'll need to ensure their passport is valid for at least three months beyond their intended stay.
+Take this: a U.S. citizen can visit the Schengen area for up to 90 days without a visa, but they'll need to ensure their passport is valid for at least three months beyond their intended stay.

 -